What Do The Numbers On A Chainsaw Chain Mean?

 Chainsaw chains are one of the most important components in the composition of a chainsaw because the chains and the blades kind of perform all the action.
 So it is really important to know what do the numbers on a chainsaw chain mean because when you are trying to replace your chain you need one that fits your machine.

 The knowledge of the exact measurement of the chainsaw chain would make sure that you don’t purchase a chain that isn’t suitable for your machine.
 Because if you do so there isn’t any other option then going back to replace it.
 It would be much better if you don’t make such a mistake in the first place and we have created a complete guide for you to know about the meaning of the numbers of chainsaw chain so let’s start going into the details.

 The pitch in the chainsaw chain means the distance between its links.
-This numbers is not related to the length of the chain but it only tells you about the measurement of the distance between the links.
+These numbers is not related to the length of the chain.
+But it only tells you about the measurement of the distance between the links.
 This number can usually be found on the packaging or it is available in the user manual.

 Sizes of Chainsaw Chain Pitches

 The chain is set on the chainsaw with the help of drive links fitted in the guide bar of the tool.
 The drive links are present on the bottom side of the chain.
-The thickness of the drive links determine the gauge of your chain.
-The correct thickness of the gauge is necessary because if the thickness is less or more than required it won’t fit or slip off the chainsaw.
+The thickness of the drive links determines the gauge of your chain.
+The correct thickness of the gauge is necessary because if the thickness is less or more than required.
+It won’t fit or slip off the chainsaw.